fernanda-freitas/math-this/README.md

 # ❤️‍🔥 math-this

 Calculator app created with html, css and Javascript with an easy code.
-It is simple, good looking and fun.
+A simple, good looking and fun project.

 https://fernanda-freitas.github.io/math-this/